douakli/xwiki-docker-clustering/README.md

 We also use these patches to help us when we do have to use sed to insert configuration from environment variables.

 We implemented a custom entrypoint that takes care of initializing the data directory only if it has not been initialized before.
 It also handles editing configuration files in a non destructive way.
-The user still needs to be able to configure their XWiki installation, and they can do so through the `data/tomcat` directory.
+The user still needs to be able to configure their XWiki installation, and they can do so through the volume, or by running an interactive session in the container with `docker compose exec -it node1 /bin/bash` for instance.
-If they want to override a dynamically inserted configuration, one can simply remove the instertion markers.
+If they want to override a dynamically inserted configuration, one can simply remove the insertion markers.

 To help us during the configuration, we followed XWiki's documentation: https://www.xwiki.org/xwiki/bin/view/Documentation/AdminGuide/Configuration and https://www.xwiki.org/xwiki/bin/view/Documentation/AdminGuide/Installation/InstallationWAR/InstallationTomcat/